YaderV/dotfile/README.md

 # Dotfile

-## Neo Vim
+## NeoVim
-    - Install vim-plug.
-Then run :PlugInstall
+    - Install packer.
+Then run :PackerSync
-    - Configure your terminal font to use a `nerd fond` in order to use `vim-devicons`
+    - Configure your terminal font to use `Hack Nerd Font`
-    - Create a syslink from `nvim/vim.init` to `~/.config/nvim/vim.init`
+    - Create a syslink from `nvim` to `~/.config/nvim`

 ## Alacritty
     - Create a syslink from `alacritty/alacritty.toml` to `~/.config/alacritty/alacritty.toml`